planetarium/terraforms/dx/mimir-main-cluster/README.md

 ### 2. Inject Secrets with 1Password

 Before running any Terraform commands, you need to inject secrets into your configuration.
 This is done using the `op` command-line tool and the provided script.
-The script replaces placeholders in `terraform.tfvars.tpl` with actual secrets from 1Password and outputs the result to `terraform.tfvars`.
+The script replaces placeholders in `terraform-private.tfvars.tpl` with actual secrets from 1Password and outputs the result to `terraform-private.tfvars`.

 Run the following command in your terminal: